 How is Your Bank Lending?

 We are in a period right now that I would describe as renewal shock.
-Companies have renewed loans already, some are in process and many more will do so in the coming months.
-We have seen first hand a number of changes, in the renewal process, terms and even in some cases polite nudges out the door from existing bank relationships.
-Rates are clearly higher, but just as important, underwriting standards have tightened, meaning deals are just harder to come by than they were a year ago, potentially even at your current bank partner.
-Very few banks are “not lending”, so the more important question is “how” are they lending and what does that mean for your business.
+Companies have renewed loans already, some are in process, and many more will do so in the coming months.
+We have seen first-hand a number of changes in the renewal process, terms, and even in some cases polite nudges out the door from existing bank relationships.
+Rates are clearly higher, but just as important, underwriting standards have tightened, meaning deals are just harder to come by than they were in the past, potentially even at your current bank partner.
+Very few banks are “not lending,” so the more important question is “how” are they lending and what does that mean for your business.

 A Slower Economy

-I won’t bore you with a long economics lesson, but the economy overall has slowed and due to multiple factors, there is less money in the banking system to be lent to borrowers than there was 6 to 12 months ago.
+I won’t bore you with a long economics lesson, but the economy overall has slowed, and due to multiple factors, there is less money in the banking system to be lent to borrowers than there was in the past.
 That means we are in a state of increased scarcity.
-The days of low cost, easy to obtain financing are in the past.
-Unfortunately, in some cases, that may mean your deal that was bankable last year is not bankable today.
-We are involved firsthand with clients in that boat that either have to settle for a different structure or potentially find non-bank financing.
+The days of low-cost, easy-to-obtain financing are in the past.
+Unfortunately, in some cases, that may mean your deal that was bankable previously is not bankable today.
+We are involved firsthand with clients in that boat who either have to settle for a different structure or potentially find non-bank financing.

 How do they see you?
 Underwriting has tightened across the board.
-Many banks have gotten picky on industry and company profile, either because of a higher perceived risk level, a high concentration or a combination thereof.
+Many banks have gotten picky on industry and company profiles, either because of a higher perceived risk level, a high concentration, or a combination thereof.
 Do you know how your bank views your industry?
 You want to.
 A majority of the banks we see will be more aggressive for existing customers than new ones, which can be to your benefit.
 You need to know where you stand in their eyes.
-Odds are it will not be exactly the same as it was 6, 12 or 18 months ago.
+Odds are it will not be exactly the same as it was in the past.

 How Bank Processes Have Shifted